Sha cha beef

 Sha cha beef (沙茶牛肉; also called sa cha beef, cha beef, or cha beefsteak) is the name of a Chinese dish featuring shacha sauce and tenderized beef strips.
 The Americanized dish is usually served over a bed of white rice with fresh scallions and cilantro (coriander).
 This dish is native to the Gansu province of China.

 Sha cha beef is a traditional dish dating back thousands of years.
-This dish is unusual in that it is one of the few Chinese-American dishes to maintain the principle of fan-ts'ai or the division between fan, grains and other starch foods, and ts'ai, vegetable and meat dishes.
-To prepare a balanced meal, it must have an appropriate amount of both fan and ts'ai, and ingredients are readied along both tracks.
+This dish is unusual in that it is one of the few Chinese-American dishes to maintain the principle of fan-cai or the division between fan, grains and other starch foods, and ts'ai, vegetable and meat dishes.
+To prepare a balanced meal, it must have an appropriate amount of both fan and cai, and ingredients are readied along both tracks.